 ES.1 Purpose of this Document

 Transmission Economic Assessment Methodology (TEAM) proposed principles for economic planning and outlined a framework to implement these principles.
 TEAM was first proposed by the ISO as the methodology for transmission economic assessment in 2004.
 While the general applicability of the main concepts has been proven, implementations of TEAM principles have changed since then along with the power market evolution and renewable integration, and the progress of study stools and models.
-The CAISO considers it necessary to update the TEAM document to reflect current practices and interpretations, and remove obsolete detail from existing document, as process improvement for the current planning processes as well as to set a more meaningful foundation for any future discussions
+The CAISO considers it necessary to update the TEAM document to reflect current practices and interpretations, and remove obsolete detail from existing document, as process improvement for the current planning processes as well as to set a more meaningful foundation for any future discussions.
+This document provided further update on the congestion revenue allocation approach in economic benefit calculation.

 ES.2 Key Principles of the Evaluation Methodology